Skip to content

 primitive use "My App"

-primitive context
+primitive context # show current context

 Common Commands